zmike/zmike.github.io/_posts/2020-08-06-shader-testing.md

  * **black**              RGBA color to be used for "black" tiles
  * **white**              RGBA color to be used for "white" tiles

 Each `draw` command then draws a rectangle in a different corner of the framebuffer, sampling from a texture with a different color, which produces:
 ![arb_gpu_shader5-sampler_array_indexing-fs-simple.png]({{site.url}}/assets/arb_gpu_shader5-sampler_array_indexing-fs-simple.png)

 While I was getting this to work, I had a couple options available to me so that I could break down the test and run it in smaller pieces:
 * eliminate all but the first texture, draw, and probe calls for simpler shader output
-* use a constant array index to verify that arrays of samplers work
+* use a constant array index to verify that arrays of samplers were working

+In summary, shader tests are an easy-to-read, easy-to-debug test format, and